GeoResources Journal for Resources, Mining, Tunnelling, Geotechnics, Equipment and Energy

 The Arlberg Tunnel is Austria`s longest road tunnel.
 The present general overhaul of this main transport artery designed to enhance traffic safety represents a major logistical challenge albeit it is unavoidable.
 This report examines the extent of redevelopment and the approach adopted by the ASFINAG to master the challenges posed.

-Citation Page: 31–34
+Page: 31–34

 Tunnelling Jumbos – Innovation based on Experience